Maharashtra: Partial, Weekend Lockdown Imposed in These Districts Till March 31 to Contain Coronavirus Spread | FULL LIST

 Maharashtra Lockdown News: In a bid to break the chain of coronavirus transmission, fresh restrictions and curbs have been imposed in several districts of Maharashtra.
 Maharashtra reported 11,141 fresh COVID infections on Sunday.
 The total number of COVID-19 cases in the state and death toll reached 22,19,727 and 52,500 respectively.
 If reports are to be believed, a total of 1,480 people tested positive for coronavirus from September 2020 till February 2021, at the Mumbai airport.
-Following the surge, several districts like Also Read - Corona Cases Surge In Maharashtra: Thane, Pune Worst-Hit.
-District-Wise Full List Here
+Following the surge, several districts like Also Read - Maharashtra: Night Curfew, Weekend Lockdown in Aurangabad Till April 4; Ajanta, Ellora to be Shut on Saturdays And Sundays

 The Kalwa Ward Committee area in Circle 1 has hotspots in areas of – Witwa, Ainagar, Suryanagar, Kharegaon area, Chendni Koliwara, Wagle and Srinagar.
 Circle 2 has hotspots in areas of Lodha Amara, Hiranandani Estate, Hiranandani Meadows Housing Complex and Lokmanya.
 Savarkarnagar Ward Committee Area hotspots are at Dostanagar, Shivai Nagar, Chorus Tower, Kolabad and Rustomji Vrindavan.